ReplayMod/ReplayMod/README.md

 to access private fields is a good indication that this has happened).

 ### No IDE
-You can build the mod by running `./gradlew :build`.
+You can build the mod by running `./gradlew build`.
 You can then find the final jar files in `versions/$MCVERSION/build/libs/`.
 You can also build single versions by running `./gradlew :versions:1.8:build` (builds the MC 1.8 version).

 ### IntelliJ